nova-jiang/Demo_EmotionFlow/firebase/firebase_structure.md

 ├─ type: "emotion_analysis" | "chat" | "summary"

 > Stored in a separate collection for analytics or debugging.
-> Access to this data should be **strictly limited** via Firestore rules and/or Cloud Functions.
+> Access to this data should be strictly limited via Firestore rules and/or Cloud Functions.

----

 ## 🔐 Security Rules (Summary)